cedx/akismet.js/README.md

 });

 client.verifyKey(function(err, isValid) {
   console.log(isValid ?
-'Your API key is valid.' : 'Your API key is invalid.')
+'Your API key is valid.' : 'Your API key is invalid.');
 });
 ```